land-fish/ladish.me/_pages/home.md

 ![image alt text](/assets/images/whereami.jpg)

-I see you've found your way to my website.
+Welcome to Jeffrey Ladish Internet Place.
 You'll find a collection of my work here: Guides to securing your cloud accounts and using end to end encyryption, blog posts on risks from emerging technologies, book and article reviews, and some information about me.

-If you're interested in the motivation for my work, and how I think we got here, read on...
+If you're interested in the motivation for my work, and how I think we got here, read on.

 ## How did we get here?